 We believe our ability to generate cash flows from operating activities is one of our fundamental financial strengths.
 Refer to the heading "Cash Flows from Operating Activities" below.
 The near-term outlook for our business remains strong, and we expect to generate substantial cash flows from operations in 2017.
 As a result of our expected cash flows from operations, we have significant flexibility to meet our financial commitments.
 The Company does not typically raise capital through the issuance of stock.
 Instead, we use debt financing to lower our overall cost of capital and increase our return on shareowners' equity.
 Refer to the heading "Cash Flows from Financing Activities" below.
 We have a history of borrowing funds domestically and continue to have the ability to borrow funds domestically at reasonable interest rates.
 In addition, our domestic entities have recently borrowed and continue to have the ability to borrow funds in international markets at reasonable interest rates.
 Our debt financing includes the use of an extensive commercial paper program as part of our overall cash management strategy.
-The Company reviews its optimal mix of short-term and long-term debt regularly and may replace certain amounts of commercial paper, short-term debt and current maturities of long-term debt with new issuances of long-term debt in the future.
+The Company reviews its optimal mix of short-term debt regularly and mary replace certain amounts of commercial paper, short-term debt and current maturities of long-term debt with new issuances of long-term debt in the future.
 In addition to the Company's cash balances, commercial paper program, and our ability to issue long-term debt, we also had \$8,265 million in lines of credit available for general corporate purposes as of March 31, 2017.
 These backup lines of credit expire at various times between 2017 and 2022.

 We have significant operations outside the United States.
 Unit case volume outside the United States represented 81 percent of the Company's worldwide unit case volume for the three months ended March 31, 2017.
 We earn a substantial amount of our consolidated operating income and income before income taxes in foreign subsidiaries that either sell concentrate to our local bottling partners or, in certain instances, sell finished products directly to our customers to fulfill the demand for Company beverage products outside the United States.
 A significant portion of these foreign earnings is considered to be indefinitely reinvested in foreign jurisdictions where the Company has made, and will continue to make, substantial investments to support the ongoing development and growth of our international operations.
-Accordingly, no U.S. federal and state income taxes have been provided on the portion of our foreign earnings that is considered to be indefinitely reinvested in foreign jurisdictions.
-The Company's cash, cash equivalents, short-term investments and marketable securities held by our foreign subsidiaries totaled \$22.0 billion as of March 31, 2017.
+Accordingly, no U.S. federal and state income taxes have been provided on the portion of our foreign subsidiaries totaled \$22.0 billion as of March 31, 2017.
 With the exception of an insignificant amount, for which U.S. federal and state income taxes have already been provided, we do not intend, nor do we foresee a need, to repatriate these funds.

 Net operating revenues in the United States were \$4.2 billion for thethree months ended March 31, 2017, or 46 percent of the Company's consolidated net operating revenues.
 We expect existing domestic cash, cash equivalents, short-term investments, marketable securities, cash flows from operations and the issuance of debt to continue to be sufficient to fund our domestic operating activities and cash commitments for investing and financing activities.
-In addition, we expect existing foreign cash, cash equivalents, short-term investments, marketable securities and cash flows from operations to continue to be sufficient to fund our foreign operating activities and cash commitments for investing activities.
+In addition, we expect existing foreign cash, cash equivalents, short-term investments, marketable securities to fund our foreign operating activities and cash flows from operations to continue to be sufficient to fund our foreign operating activities and cash commitments for investing activities.